Sissaz/spotify/src/assets/instrucoes.md

 <br>
 • poetry init

-Starts a new project with Poetry, creating the pyproject.toml file.
+Initiates a new project with Poetry, generating the pyproject.toml file.
+During the process, you'll be prompted to provide some basic project information in the terminal.
+Simply answer the prompts and continue.

 <br>
 • poetry install